 Generative Engine Optimization (GEO): What you need to know

-Your next reader might be an AI.
-Are you ready?
+Is your content AI-ready?
 In this intro to Generative Engine Optimization (GEO), we cover how AI is reshaping content discovery and what that means for SEO.

-Monica Raszyk
+Written by Monica Raszyk

 If you’re a content professional, you already know how to write for search engines.
-But today, one of your newest readers might be an AI tool, like ChatGPT or Gemini.
+But today, one of your newest audiences might be an AI tool, like ChatGPT or Gemini.
 As people shift toward conversational search, your content now needs to serve large language models (LLMs) as well as humans.

 This is the first post in a three-part series on Generative Engine Optimization (GEO), a strategy for preparing your content for AI-first discovery.
 Here, we’ll cover what GEO is and how it compares to traditional SEO.
 In parts 2 and 3, you’ll get practical tips for getting started.